gavi/til/dotnet/quick_webapi_dapper.md

-# Quick Web API with Dapper using only Command line .NET core 2.2
+# Web API with Dapper and Bcrypt .NET core 2.2

 We could quickly create a web api that connects to a SQL database in a few steps on the command line.